Click here to access the RISCA grant portal for individuals.

 - Creating opportunities for all Rhode Island residents to participate in the arts

 - Encouraging access to and participation in the arts by:

 - Under represented populations, including race, gender, sexuality, and disability

 - Creating, building, or growing partnerships with and between artists, community members, arts nonprofits, and community organizations.

 Applicants who need assistance completing an application and/or require an interpreter should contact RISCA well in advance of the deadline.
 LARGE PRINT GUIDELINES ARE AVAILABLE UPON REQUEST.

-It is the applicant’s responsibility to ensure that all programs and facilities meet or exceed Americans with Disabilities Act (ADA) standards, and are accessible to all.
+Persons with disabilities have the right to access all RISCA-funded programs.
+Section 504 of the Rehabilitation Act states, in part, that “no otherwise qualified person with a disability … shall solely by reason of their disability be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
+It is the applicant’s responsibility to ensure that all public programs and facilities used meet or exceed Americans with Disabilities Act (ADA) standards, and are accessible to all.
 Rhode Island arts facilities, and the managers of arts projects in Rhode Island, must make their programs as accessible as possible to the widest number of people and work to remove barriers that may block accessibility.
 This includes addressing the structural, programmatic, communication and attitudinal barriers that keep people with disabilities from fully participating in arts programs.
-Read more here.